The most stunning views in Atlantic Canada

 Torngat Mountains Base Camp and Research Station, Newfoundland & Labrador

-On the Labrador Peninsula, the base camp of Torngat Mountains National Park is a far north outpost in Inuit homeland.
-With unusually coloured, 3.9-billion-year-old rocks and 7,000-year-old archaeological sites, the far-flung station affords spectacular daytime views of towering peaks, fjords, lakes, and tundra, and by night the Northern Lights.
-Add a side trip to see polar bear or caribou to complete your voyage.
+On the Labrador Peninsula, the base camp of Torngat Mountains National Park is a Far North outpost in Inuit homeland.
+With unusually colored, 3.9-billion-year-old rocks and 7,000-year-old archaeological sites, the far-flung station affords spectacular daytime views of towering peaks, fjords, lakes, and tundra; by night, the Northern Lights.
+Add a polar bear- or caribou-viewing side trip to complete your voyage.

 Fogo Island, Newfoundland & Labrador

 A bike with a view, Prince Edward Island

 On two wheels is the best way to take in the gentle, rolling farmland of PEI.
 The coastal lookouts are gorgeous and there are so many historic beacons along the way.
 We recommend packing a lunch and touring by bike, from lighthouse to lighthouse.